dr-jam/GameplayProgramming/README.md

 ### Preparing for Projects

-Below is a set of training tutorials to learn the basics of Godot for use in this course.
-You should spend bewteen 5 and 10 hours on these tutorials depending on your experience level to prepare for the first exercise.
+Below is a set of training tutorials for this course.
+To learn the basics of Godot, you should spend between 5 and 10 hours on these tutorials, depending on your experience level, to prepare for the first exercise.

 Here is the [Godot Tutorials for Gameplay Programming playlist](https://www.youtube.com/playlist?list=PLwfiwgNTrxLuE2X2bdBGHdwvJ5ZVF9my1).